-We partner with Liverpool Hope University to deliver this training programme leading to a Postgraduate Certificate in Education (PGCE) with Qualified Teacher Status (QTS) and masters credits.
-Trainees will undertake a minimum number of days in school as teaching placements, these are underpinned by University subject, Researched Informed Teaching (RIT) days and School Wide Development sessions led by current practitioners from within our Alliance.
+We partner with Liverpool Hope University to deliver this training programme leading to a Postgraduate Certificate in Education (PGCE) and masters credits.
+Trainees will undertake a minimum number of days in school as teaching placements.
+These are underpinned by University subject, Researched Informed Teaching (RIT) days and School Wide Development sessions led by current practitioners from within our Alliance.

 Trainees are allocated a Home School and Away Placement for the duration of their teacher training, which enables them to become a part of the school's staff team from the beginning.
 All Home and Away Schools are committed to developing outstanding trainees with Secondary settings across socially and economically challenged communities.